Tanjeem29/NSysS/README.md

-# Our winning idea behind the best poster award: COVID-19 Forecasting
+# COVID-19 Forecasting: Our winning idea behind the best poster award at NSysS 2023